aurasphere/reply-challenge-2018/README.md

 ### Nodes Validations

 To be valid, a node needed not to be within an obstacle, a 3-tuple of points which defines a triangle, and inside the grid boundary of 10<sup>-6</sup> and 10<sup>6</sup> on both axis.
-Certainly the latter validation was trivial to implement but the former was not that difficult either when considering that I was working with triangles and taking advantage of the [baricentric coordinates](https://stackoverflow.com/a/2049712/4921205):
+Certainly, the latter validation was trivial to implement but the former was not that difficult either when considering that I was working with triangles and taking advantage of the [baricentric coordinates](https://stackoverflow.com/a/2049712/4921205):

     public boolean isPointInside(long x, long y) {
         long s = a.y * c.x - a.x * c.y + (c.y - a.y) * x + (a.x - c.x) * y;